-It's a positive thing that your plumbing is dependable.
-When your plumbing is making noises or is loud, you might start to worry.
+It’s a positive thing that your plumbing is dependable.
+When your plumbing is making sounds or is loud, you might begin to worry.
 While some sounds are typical, others aren’t.
-We’ll walk you through five common sounds and how to solve them.
+We’ll walk you through five common noises and how to solve them.

 - Plumbing is whistling

 - Plumbing is humming

 If your plumbing is whistling, you could be facing several issues.

 More than 90% of U.S. homes have hard water, which means it has too much calcium and magnesium.
 These minerals can accumulate in your pipes and appliances, creating clogs and less efficient operation.

 If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might have hard water.
 Having a plumber add a water softener is the best way to fix this issue.

 Plumbing doesn’t work forever.
 If you have an older home, it’s important to know what pipe material you have and how long it lasts.

 - Brass: up to 100 years